Lurchicus/YALife2/README.md

 * 1.0.26.0 03/31/2022  Changed to the MIT license and started working on a file format to manage pre-defined "GOL" patterns (for example a glider factory).
 WIP.
+* 1.0.34.0 04/18/2024  Did a wholesale rename of my program variables to make them more descriptive.

 ## Installation